 Other work by the group is exploring aging in place in the U.S, Australia, and in China.
 Ann Forsyth and Jennifer Molinsky are older people’s ideas about their needs as they age and the actual character of the homes and neighborhoods they inhabit.
 They are also investigating how climate change will affect older people through where they live–their homes, neighborhoods, and regions.
 The China project, with Ann Forsyth as collaborator, explores social technologies to support older low-income people and is led by Drs Arthur Kleinman, Fawwaz Habbal, and Hongtu Chen).

-2021 Forthcoming, A. Forsyth.
+2021 A. Forsyth.
 Enriching Places for Longevity: Does a Gender Perspective Make a Difference?
 In T. Haas and M. Schwab eds.
-Urban Disclosures and Cities for All.
-Bristol: Bristol University Press/Policy Press.
+Women reclaiming the city: An International Research Handbook on Urbanism, Architecture and Planning.
+Lanham, MD: Rowman and Littlefield.

-2021 Forthcoming, H.Y.
+2021 H.Y.
 Kan, A. Forsyth, and J. Molinsky.
-Measuring the Built Environment for Aging in Place: a Review of Neighborhood Audit Tools.
-Journal of Planning Literature.
-[Abstract]
+Measuring the Built Environment for Aging in Place: A Review of Neighborhood Audit Tools.
+Journal of Planning Literature 35, 2: 180-194 [Abstract]

 2020 A. Forsyth.
 What is a Healthy Place?
 Models for Cities and Neighborhoods.
 Journal of Urban Design 25, 2: 186-202 [Free reprint–total of 50] Forthcoming, Reprinted in T. Townshend, Urban Design and Human Flourishing, Routledge, 2021.